 There are a number of medium / large housing developments both under construction and proposed in the Enniskillen area but these are all of a similar type and density to existing developments and are not expected to adversely affect air quality.

-There have been no major retail developments within the District since September 2004 nor have there been any new road schemes constructed which might significantly modify traffic flows.
+There have been no major retail developments nor have there been any new road schemes constructed within the District since 2005 which might significantly modify traffic flows.

 5 ADDITIONAL INFORMATION